Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 Common Mistake: Some LLC owners use a coworking space or shared office as their registered agent address.
 This works only if someone at that address is authorized and trained to accept service of process on behalf of your LLC during all business hours.
 A receptionist who signs for packages is not the same as a registered agent — they need to know what service of process is and how to handle it.

-If your registered agent resigns, moves out of state, or otherwise becomes noncompliant, the Nevada Secretary of State doesn't immediately revoke your LLC.
-Here's the timeline:
+If your registered agent resigns, moves out of state, or otherwise becomes noncompliant and you don't replace it, the Nevada Secretary of State doesn't revoke your LLC overnight.
+Here's the statutory path:

 Why Agent Resignations Catch Owners Off Guard

 Commercial registered agents can resign by filing a notice with the Secretary of State — typically after an unpaid invoice.
 When they resign, they are no longer obligated to forward mail or accept service of process for your LLC.
-If you don't notice the resignation (because the state's notice went to the old agent's address), the 60-day clock is already ticking.
+If you don't notice the resignation (because the state's default notice went to the old agent), the default clock is already running toward revocation.

 Important: Set a calendar reminder to verify your registered agent status on the Nevada Secretary of State's website at least twice a year — once before your annual list filing and once six months later.
 Search your LLC name at nvsos.gov and confirm the agent listed is still active and correct.
-This 5-minute check prevents a $100 penalty and potential revocation.
+This 5-minute check prevents the $75 default penalty and eventual revocation.

 You can change your Nevada registered agent at any time — you don't have to wait for your annual list filing.
-The process uses Form RA-1 (Certificate of Change of Registered Agent), filed with the Secretary of State.
+The process uses the Statement of Change of Registered Agent by Represented Entity, filed with the Secretary of State for a $60 fee.

 Step-by-Step Process

-- Choose your new agent: Confirm the new agent meets all NRS 86.231 requirements — Nevada street address, available during business hours, willing to accept the appointment
+- Choose your new agent: Confirm the new agent has a Nevada street address for service of process, is available during business hours, and is willing to accept the appointment

-- Complete Form RA-1: The form requires your LLC's name and Nevada entity number, the new agent's name and physical address, and signatures from both the LLC's authorized representative and the new agent
+- Complete the Statement of Change: The form requires your LLC's name and Nevada entity number, the new agent's name and physical Nevada street address, and the new agent's signed acceptance of the appointment

-- Pay the $60 filing fee: Submit the form online through the Secretary of State's SilverFlume portal or by mail with a check payable to the Secretary of State
+- Pay the $60 filing fee: File online through the Secretary of State's SilverFlume portal or by mail with a check payable to the Secretary of State

-- Confirm processing: Standard processing takes 3–5 business days.
-Expedited processing (24-hour) is available for an additional fee
+- Confirm processing: Standard processing typically takes several business days.
+Expedited (24-hour) service is available for an additional fee

 Free Alternative: Update During Annual List Filing

-If your annual list filing is coming up within the next 30–60 days, you can update your registered agent as part of that filing instead.
-The annual list requires you to confirm or change your registered agent information, and the change takes effect upon filing — no separate Form RA-1 or $60 fee required.
-The annual list itself costs $150.
+If your annual list filing is coming up soon, you can update your registered agent as part of that filing instead.
+The annual list lets you confirm or change your registered agent information, and the change takes effect upon filing — no separate Statement of Change or $60 fee required.
+The annual list itself costs $150 (filed with the $200 business license).
 For a full overview of annual filing obligations, see our Nevada LLC Annual Compliance Requirements guide.

 Practical Tip: If you're switching from one commercial agent to another, coordinate the transition so there's no gap in coverage.
 Ideally, your new agent's appointment is filed before your old agent's service period ends.
 Even a one-day gap leaves your LLC without a registered agent — which technically puts you in noncompliance.